Dear Dharma Teachers, Dear Order Members, Dear Aspirants,

 - letters of support from local Sangha members and family members (when available)

 - original letter of aspiration to join the OI (if there is one)

 - a letter to Thay articulating the aspirants desire to be ordained into the Order of Interbeing.
 This letter should include a brief spiritual history and a clear commitment that the aspirant will be a Sangha builder in a community which practices in the Plum Village tradition.

-The aspirant should also bring a copy of the full packet to the retreat at which he or she wishes to be ordained.
+The aspirant should also bring a copy of the full packet to the retreat where they wish to be ordained.
 We thank you for your nourishing mindfulness, understanding, and compassion in North America.

-The Care-Taking Council of the Dharma Teachers Sangha of North American and The Monastic Organizing Team for the US Tour
+The Care-Taking Council of the Dharma Teachers Sangha of North America and The Monastic Organizing Team